digital-blueprint/handbook/docs/frontend/dev/accessibility.md

 In our application we had to fulfill WCAG Level AA, but we want to meet in the middle with the touchstart.

 So our minimal touch target size is 40px.
-To achieve that with an aspect to design you can make the content smaller than the actual touchtarget.
+To achieve that with an aspect to design you can make the content smaller than the actual touch target.
 So you wrap the target with a padding.
 E.g.: an icon with the size of 30px and a padding of 5 px at each side.